Outstanding training drill

 I saw it happening with amateurs and with professional players.

 Exhausting trainings only lead to injuries, frustration and disappointment.
-People just stop training at some point and forget their road to the venue.
+People just stop training and forget their road to the venue.

 Mental burnout is the common reason to stop trainings